envoyproxy/gateway/site/content/en/latest/tasks/observability/gateway-exported-metrics.md

 | `watchable_subscribed_total`            | Total number of subscribed watchable.                  |
 | `watchable_subscribed_errors_total`     | Total number of subscribed watchable errors.           |

-Each metrics includes the `runner` label to identify the corresponding components, the relationship between label values and components is as follows:
+Each metric includes the `runner` label to identify the corresponding components, the relationship between label values and components is as follows:

 | Value              | Components                      |